 ● Operational efficiency

 ● Authentic assessment with new media in the testing environment

 ● Meeting stakeholders’ expectations in terms of results turnaround

 Rodney Payne explains the reason for partnering with Inspera: ‘We tried online exams with a different provider, but we needed to replace it with a tool that was more robust, reliable, and scalable’.

 In the first year of implementation, 1,864 digital exams were delivered.
-Since then, the solution has been developed and adopted further, and as a result, in 2018 there were in total 19,902 digital exams successfully delivered through Inspera Assessment at the local test centres.
-Delivery is allowed in both bring-your-own-device (BYOD) mode, and on local test centres’ devices.
+Since then, the solution has been developed and adopted further, and as a result, in 2018, there were in total 19,902 digital exams successfully delivered through Inspera Assessment at the local test centres.
+Delivery is allowed in both bring your own device (BYOD) model, and on local test centres’ devices.

 Want to learn more about Bring Your Own Device?
-Please read the article:
+You're welcome to read the article: